 EV tax breaks are not a guarantee

 The Inflation Reduction Act introduced new tax credits of up to $7,500 for those who purchase an electric vehicle.
 But don’t assume that you automatically will get a tax break for any EV you buy.
 To qualify, the vehicle’s final assembly must happen in North America.
-Check out this U.S. Department of Energy list of which vehicles qualify for the tax credit.
+Check out this U.S. Department of Energy list of vehicles qualifying for the tax credit.

 Final thoughts: Hidden costs of owning an electric car